madhavsharma1808/Rotation-Game/README.md

 # BalanceIt

 MoveIt is a mobile game for Android Users.
-It will launch on PlayStore on 28 September 2021.
+It will launch on PlayStore on 28 Octoberr 2021.

 Technologies and Software Used: Unity,C#,Visual Studio, Blender.